hepaestus/3d-printing/_posts/2021-12-20-todays-print-beholder.md

 ![Beholder Print](/3d-printing/images/blog_beholder-the-watcher_print.png)

-I have taken artistic license and not shown the part of the model that printed weird. :smile:
+I have taken artistic license with this image and not shown the part of the model that printed weird. :smile:

+### Printer Settings

+This print used the standard Photo S settings as recommended by Anycubic.
+I used Anycubic Basic Grey resin.

 ### Monster Stats
 Large aberration, lawful evil<br/>